 Every last day of February (this year February 28, 2017) hundreds of other patient organizations around the world join events dedicated to Rare Disease Day.
 This year’s slogan states ‘With research, possibilities are limitless’.

-I feel honoured to speak on behalf of the Rare Disease community during these informal tour gatherings.
+I feel honored to speak on behalf of the Rare Disease community during these informal tour gatherings.
 With a story of how much can be achieved within a year without massive resources only equipped with strong determination and goodwill, I am happily sharing thoughts on how important the role of patients in research is.
 I enthusiastically describe how challenging the development of new therapies can be.

-I intend to educate and plant a seed of curiosity among those who never experienced life-threatening, incurable disease.
+I intend to educate and plant a seed of curiosity among those who never experienced the life-threatening, incurable disease.
 This is the time I can share the most exhilarating story about Leber Congenital Amaurosis struggles.
 I speak about the tools we need to provide to help patients thrive and realize their most intimate dreams.
 By accumulating ideas others can obtain a diversified perspective of people living with rare diseases.
 I highlight the significance of research and passionately press for appreciation for the meaningful role patients play in research & development.
-The image I strive to paint in the fellow travellers’ minds hopefully allows them to refine their understanding about blind people and eventually makes them gain respect for patients that are the driving force in the efforts into finding curable medicines.
+The image I strive to paint in the fellow travelers’ minds hopefully allows them to refine their understanding of blind people and eventually makes them gain respect for patients that are the driving force in the efforts into finding curable medicines.